harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```

 ```
-g24882.t1 is in the darkolivegreen network, with 953 other genes
+Before merging, g24882.t1 is in the steelblue network, with 212 other genes After merging, g24882.t1 is in the darkolivegreen network, with 953 other genes
 ```

 Export network for external visualisation with Cytoscape